 A pro-people professional bureaucrat, Md.
-Ghulam Hussain has extensive and diverse experience in serving various areas in the public sector.
-Importantly, he was a consultant (2006-2008) in the Export Diversification Project of International Trade Centre (ITC, Geneva), founder CEO (Coordinator) of the Business Promotion Council formed under the auspices of Ministry of Commerce (2003-2006).
+Ghulam Hussain has extensive and diverse experience serving various public sector areas.
+Importantly, he was a consultant (2006-2008) in the Export Diversification Project of the International Trade Centre (ITC, Geneva), founder CEO (Coordinator) of the Business Promotion Council formed under the auspices of the Ministry of Commerce (2003-2006).
 He also served as the Commercial Counselor in Bangladesh Embassy, Washington D.C (USA 1998-2003), Director, Prime Ministers Office (1996-1998).
-He served the Customs, Excise and VAT department under different capacities during 1983-1996.
+He served the Customs, Excise, and VAT department in different capacities during 1983-1996.

-During his long service career, he was engaged in different special assignments like member-secretary of the Bangladesh Rifles (BDR) Mutiny Probe Committee constituted by the government, Chairperson of the Jail Irregularities Inquiry Committee and Chairperson of the Probe Committee to investigate the untoward incidents happened to capture the office of Water Transport Coordination Cell Office (WTCC) in Chittagong.
+During his long service career, he was engaged in different special assignments like member-secretary of the Bangladesh Rifles (BDR) Mutiny Probe Committee constituted by the government, Chairperson of the Jail Irregularities Inquiry Committee, and Chairperson of the Probe Committee to investigate the untoward incidents that happened to capture the office of Water Transport Coordination Cell Office (WTCC) in Chittagong.
 The government also assigned him to chair the session on “Trade Facilitation-Cross Border Trade” a seminar organized by ESCAP in Bangkok, Thailand (2005).
-He got the opportunity to attend the trade negotiation round in WTO Ministerial Conference, and led the trade mission to Russia, Germany, Belarus, Thailand, Vietnam and China.
+He got the opportunity to attend the trade negotiation round at WTO Ministerial Conference and led the trade mission to Russia, Germany, Belarus, Thailand, Vietnam, and China.

 He continues to be active in research and academic work.
 Research encompasses the publications regarding “Compliance in RMG Industry: Government Perspective” which is published in ILO journal in July 2007.
 Other prominent research and academic works are “Post-MFA Issues and Challenges: Social Dimension,” Post MFA Regime and Decent Work: The Bangladesh Perspective by ILO,“Challenges and Opportunities of Quota Cessation”, “Automation of Customs Clearance Procedures”, An Analytical Review on the “Non-Formal Rural Credit Studies in Bangladesh”, “Leather & Leather Goods-An Emerging Sector” “Gender Inequality in the Bangladesh RMG Sector” “Public-Private Partnership: Bangladesh Experience” and many more.

-He writes and speaks on the trade and commerce, finance and revenue matters, micro-credit and cross disciplinary policy-priorities etc.
+He writes and speaks on trade and commerce, finance and revenue matters, micro-credit and cross-disciplinary policy priorities, etc.